martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 --- abstract

 The QUIC experiment defines a custom security protocol.
+This was necessary to gain handshake latency improvements.
 This document describes how that security protocol might be replaced with DTLS.

 --- middle